How to Make Clorox Bleach Wipes & DIY Hand Sanitizer (+ Advice From a Doctor)

 You can make clorox wipes (disposable or reusable) by making the Clorox bleach solution that is designed to kill viruses, specifically COVID-19.
 All Clorox bottles are labeled specifically.
 Below are the guidelines for which bleach should be used with which solution.

 The charts, barcodes, and solution ratios were taken from the clorox website.
+For the most up-to-date information on the evolving guidelines visit the CDC.gov Coronavirus site.

 Once you determine which clorox solution to make using the barcode on your clorox, make the bleach solution.
 You can then use this to make wipes.